honeycomb-is/jormungandr/README.md

 Honeycomb is a C++23 engine focused on exploring and simulating battery chemistries.
 It blends an ECS architecture with a data‑driven periodic table and spin‑orbital electron configuration utilities to evaluate anode/cathode candidates and reason about properties relevant to energy storage.

 ### Core features
-- ECS-first design for simulation systems
+- ECS-first architecture – entities flow through systems such as `BatterySimulationSystem`
-- Periodic table registry with immutable element properties and fast lookups
+- Immutable periodic-table registry with O(1) lookup by Z/symbol
-- Electron configuration utilities: spin‑orbitals, spectroscopic notation, valence, Aufbau filling
+- Electron-configuration helpers: spin orbitals, spectroscopic notation, valence counting
-- Data-driven element loading (CSV) and formatted reporting
+- Flexible CSV loader with schema detection (internal vs. external) and graceful NaN handling
+- Simplified Single Particle Model (SPM) that outputs live KPIs each timestep
+- Periodic-table tensor (7 × 18 × F) for ML/GPU experimentation
+- Human-readable console tables for elements and KPIs
-- CMake build, cross‑platform C++23
+- CMake build, cross-platform C++23

 ---